vmware-archive/springtrader-cf/README.md

 * Edits related to the creation of this very README file, including these very words.

 ### build.gradle
-* Adding in the Hystrix and Eureka libraries, plus some feign functionality as well.
+* Adding in the Hystrix and Eureka libraries, plus some feign functionality.

 ### config.sh, deleteDeployment.sh and deployApp.sh
+* Moved all editable stuff into a separate config.sh file
-* Remove quote service URI and user provided service.
-Figuring these out is handled by Eureka now.
+* Remove quote service URI and user provided service: Eureka takes care of this now.
-* Read in env variables to use to set the db and live quote service names.
-These are set in the manifest and used to look up the services in Eureka.
+* Read in env variables to set the db and live quote service names.
+These are defined in the manifest and will be used to look up services in Eureka.

 ### changes to spring-nanotrader-asynch-services/...

 * **xml and other config files**:  Tie schema to specific version, needed because we are using a mixture of older and newer spring classes.
-Also register a task scheduler to update our DB Quote service with the latest info from our Live quote service on a regular basis ( every minute).
+Also register a task scheduler to update our DB Quote service with the latest info from our Live quote service once a minute.
 Plus some log config cleanups.

 * **additional tests and test configurations**: added test and related configuration files.

 ### changes to spring-nanotrader-data/...
-* **CloudConfiguration**: annotations for Eureka, and code to register the discover client, hystrix, and the names of the live and db quote services as registered in Eureka (pulled from env).
+* **CloudConfiguration**: annotations for Eureka, and code to register the DiscoveryClient, Hystrix, and the names of the live and db quote services as registered in Eureka.
 Spring-Cloud would have made this a lot easier.

 * **DBQuoteDecoder**: code to translate HATEOAS JSON coming from the DB Quote Service into our Quote and MarketSummary domain objects.